The following post is from Janel of Life with Lucie and Ella.: DIY Pedestal Plate or Vase

 - heavy books

 Clean the surfaces where you will be applying the glue.
 Place your decorative plate or vase upside down.
-Use water to create a damp circle where you will attach the glass candlestick.
-Also apply a little water to the rim of the glass candlestick where it will attach to the plate/vase.
-Try not to get any water inside the well of the candlestick or you will trap moisture inside.
+Use water to create a damp circle to which you will attach the glass candlestick.
+Also, apply a little water to the rim of the glass candlestick, where it will attach to the plate/vase.
+Try not to get any water inside the well of the candlestick, or you will trap moisture inside.

 - Rolled Paper Flower Arrangement and DIY Vase – This tutorial shows how I made the “vase” displayed here.

 - DIY Mantel Words – These make a fun addition to your mantel OR could be used as decorations for a buffet table.